 Finally, the Citi Rewards+℠ Card comes with a wide range of benefits including access to presale tickets and experiences through Citi Private Pass, trip cancellation and interruption insurance, car rental coverage, travel accident insurance, damage and theft protection, return protection, and extended warranties.
 That’s a pretty nice suite of benefits for a card without any annual fee, which makes it a solid competitor for other cash-back cards with lucrative benefits like the Chase Freedom®.

 Citi Rewards+℠ Card: Where It Falls Short

 While the Citi Rewards+℠ Card does offer enticing rewards categories and a signup bonus, there are some areas where it falls short.
-For example, you’ll only earn one ThankYou point per dollar spent outside of groceries and gas.
-That’s less than you would get with a card like the Capital One® Quicksilver® Cash Rewards Credit Card that offers 1.5% back on all purchases.
+For example, you’ll only earn one ThankYou point per dollar spent outside of supermarkets and gas stations.

-Earning double points on groceries and gas is always good, but this benefit is limited to the first $6,000 in spending each year.
+Earning double points at supermarkets and gas stations is always good, but this benefit is limited to the first $6,000 in spending each year.